databrary/design/ridir-16/narrative.md

 - Making it substantially easier for geographically dispersed researchers to share the burden of coding video and to collaborate on projects.
 - Making it easier for researchers who use incompatible video coding tools to collaborate and build upon one another's findings.
 - Capturing currently "hidden-to-outsiders" code definitions and related metadata vital for understanding and building upon a shared project's analyses.
-- Encourage standardization of documentation practices and documentation formats for coding definitions, and as a result will make it possible for codes used by one research group to be compared with or built upon by other groups.
+- encouraging standardization of documentation practices and documentation formats for coding definitions, and as a result will make it possible for codes used by one research group to be compared with or built upon by other groups.
-- Enable interoperability among coding schemes used by different research groups to study the same phenomena.
+- Enabling interoperability among coding schemes used by different research groups to study the same phenomena.
-- Empower communities of researchers to collaborate in the creation of conceptual ontologies in fields where no consensus has emerged.
+- Empowering communities of researchers to collaborate in the creation of conceptual ontologies in fields where no consensus has emerged.
-- Create infrastructure that embodies recognized best-practices in video coding (Adolph XXX) and data management.
+- Creating infrastructure that embodies recognized best-practices in video coding (Adolph XXX) and data management.
-- Reduce the barrier posed by incompatible video formats by exploiting Databrary's existing infrastructure for transcoding.
+- Reducing the barrier posed by incompatible video formats by exploiting Databrary's existing infrastructure for transcoding.
-- Fill gaps in current research workflows and reduce barriers that make open sharing and reuse of video data harder than it needs to be.
+- Filling gaps in current research workflows and reduce barriers that make open sharing and reuse of video data harder than it needs to be.
-- Enhance the reproducibility and transparency of video-based analyses of human behavior.
+- Enhancing the reproducibility and transparency of video-based analyses of human behavior.
-- Lays the groundwork for future enhancements that involve the integration of other temporally dense data streams, such as eye tracking, physiological measurements, kinematics.
+- Laying the groundwork for future enhancements that involve the integration of other temporally dense data streams, such as eye tracking, physiological measurements, kinematics.
-- Position Databrary to take advantage of rapid developments in computer vision that focus on the automated or semi-automated tagging of static images or video segments.
+- Positioning Databrary to take advantage of rapid developments in computer vision that focus on the automated or semi-automated tagging of static images or video segments.
-- Make Databrary more useful to an even wider range of researchers across the behavioral sciences.
+- Making Databrary more useful and attractive to an even wider range of researchers across the behavioral sciences.
-- Leverage the existing investments that NSF and NICHD have made in creating Databrary.
+- Leveraging the existing investments that NSF and NICHD have made in creating Databrary.
+(*Talk about Project 4 benefits -- provenance, sharing*)

 In turn, the project will enable new, integrative, multidisciplinary research that is at present difficult, time consuming, and prohibitively expensive to conduct.

-(*Illustrative use case combining transcripts with annotations of emotion, action...*)
+It will soon be possible for researchers who are interested in, for example, children's laughter, to search across the library for examples of children laughing.
+From the returned videos, the researcher may select only those with coded language transcripts or which show the children's face so that facial expressions can be coded.
+Based on summary, participant- and dataset-level metadata stored in Databrary, the researcher can evaluate the geographic (region of origin) and demographic (race, ethnicity, languages spoken, sex/gender) characteristics of the sample to ensure that it suits her needs.
+She notes that the sample includes many children from bilingual homes, and she makes a note to talk with the cultural anthropologist colleague she has been wanting to collaborate with.
+The researcher can compare code definitions from the set of shared coding manuals to determine whether she agrees with other researchers' definitions of what constitutes child laughter.
+In browsing the videos found in the search, the researcher discovers that one dataset includes codes related to children's gestures.
+The researcher hadn't considered coding motor behavior, but since a detailed coding manual was shared, she decides to select those materials, as well.
+Satisfied that the search has yielded useful data for her project, the researcher downloads a package consisting of the videos, coding files in the format of her choice, coding manuals, and other materials.
+The researcher begins annotating the downloaded videos using her own coding scheme and since it is easy to do, the researcher shares the in-process coding files back to Databrary where the system keeps track of each update.
+When the researcher is ready to share, her layer of codes will be linked to the videos "borrowed" from the data library so that others can build upon these efforts.

+We describe how this scenario can be realized in the Implementation Plan.

 ### Implementation Plan